ritzbhuj/ritzbhuj/README.md

 - Deployed multiprotocol networks involving IGP and EGP such as OSPF and BGP.
 - Worked on Network topologies involving VPNs such as SSTP and IPsec.
 - Setup and configured VoIP systems using Asterisk/FreePBX and Freeswitch servers.
-- 👀 I’m interested in Open Source and Web development.
+- 👀 I’m interested in Open Source.
 - Other projects I have worked on involve System Administration and deployment on Linux environments
 - Worked on Firewalls such as Sophos.
 - 📫 How to reach me ritzbhuj@gmail.com...
-- Consultant providing solutions required involving networks and connectivity.

 <!---
 ritzbhuj/ritzbhuj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.